Is the Trevi Fountain neighborhood a good place to stay?

 With this eBook, find out what makes the Trevi Fountain special, plus extensive information about the Trevi neighborhood (Rione) - where to shop, see unusual things, enjoy beautiful views, and much more!

 Topics covered include:

 In the Trevi Fountain neighborhood there are only a handful of underground sites you can easily visit, but they are quite special.

 The site of Vicus Caprarius is my top recommendaton for visiting an underground site in the Trevi Fountain neighborhood.

 It's a very cool underground spot around the corner from the Trevi Fountain where you can see where the water comes from.
-It’s not too big, it’s inexpensive, and you will definitely escape the crowds.

 You can go alone or take a tour, depending on how much in-depth history you want about ancient Rome.